Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 Due to in-memory processing, it scales linearly with each additional node, allowing for twice as many users.
 Distributes applications across several nodes, ensuring effective load balancing.

-Native integrations with well-known technology partners are supported, including those from Microsoft, Google, Amazon Web Services, SAP, Snowflake, and Salesforce.
+Native integrations with well-known technology partners, including Microsoft, Google, Amazon Web Services, SAP, Snowflake, and Salesforce, are supported.

 With its associative, in-memory data indexing engine, get self-service interactive visualizations, search results, and calculation results instantly.